|Pilot Captain William Compton (WIA, survived)

-Late in 1942, assigned to the 317th Troop Carrier Group (TCG), 46th Troop Carrier Squadron (TCS).
-During November 1942, this B-17 transported from Australia one U.S. Army howitzer, tractor, ammunition and eight man crew to 7-Mile Drome near Port Moresby.
+During November 1942, this B-17 transported one U.S. Army howitzer, tractor, ammunition and eight man crew from Australia to 7-Mile Drome near Port Moresby.
 After delivery, the cargo was divided between several C-47 Dakotas and flown to the north coast of New Guinea to support the offensive against Buna.

-On March 24, 1944 this B-17 was transporting American and Australian troops to Australia for on furlough.
-During the final approach to land at Horn
+On March 24, 1944 took off piloted by Captain William Compton on a flight from New Guinea with American and Australian personnel for furlough in Australia.
+During the approach to land at Horn

-Island Airfield, the nose began to rise unexpectedly and caused a stall and a quarter turn flat spin from 250' before crashing into about 4'
+Island Airfield, the nose began to rise unexpectedly that caused a stall and a quarter turn flat spin from 250' before impacting a mangrove swamp with about 4'

-of water in a mangrove swamp near the edge of Horn Island.
+of sea water near the edge of Horn Island.

 injuries and spent the night in the hospital.

-The next day, two died from injuries sustained in the crash.
+Two aboard died from the wounds sustained in the crash.
 Another aircraft transported the survivors to Garbutt Field near Townsville.

 Susan Ewing-Wolfe (daughter of John Donald Ewing) adds: